decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-09-27-carry-the-tail.md

 More specifically, each replica piggybacks on a NEW-VIEW message its own vote-shares (possibly empty) from the last `ρ` views (in addition to its highest locked QC).
 When a leader proposes, if the highest QC it knows is at most `ρ` views earlier, then it must justify every skipped view back to this QC or to an interim reinstated proposal.
 Care must be taken to interleave reinstated proposals without blowing the communication overhead.
 For details, see the [Carry full paper](https://arxiv.org/abs/2508.12173).

-Figure 4 illustates the performance degradation of carry under different choices of `ρ`: For `ρ=0` (top left), there is no tail protection.`ρ=1` (top right) provides defense against a single bad leader at a time, but (bottom left), no tail protection against two consecutive bad leaders each time.
+Figure 4 illustrates the performance degradation of carry under different choices of `ρ`: For `ρ=0` (top left), there is no tail protection. `ρ=1` (top right) provides defense against a single bad leader at a time, but (bottom left), no tail protection against two consecutive bad leaders each time.
 Finally, `ρ=2` (bottom right) provides defense against two consecutive bad leaders each time.